 Bethesda is a private school and, as such, families are expected to pay tuition.
-It is important to note, however, that every student at Bethesda Academy receives financial aid support.
 Many of our Georgia based students qualify for and receive partial scholarships from the Georgia GOAL Scholarship program, which is funded through tax credits secured Bethesda Academy’s fundraising efforts.

 The funds raised annually by Bethesda are secured for the purpose of making Bethesda a viable opportunity for the young men – and their families – who can benefit from our program.
 Upon receipt of a completed the financial aid package, our finance office works closely with each family to establish and customize a tuition agreement.
 This financial commitment is a necessary investment in the tremendous opportunity that their son is receiving at Bethesda.
 Tuition is billed monthly and parents must remain current with their tuition payments in order for their son to remain enrolled at Bethesda Academy.